tylernix/tylernix.me/_posts/using-webauthn-to-secure-your-digital-life.md

 ### How to set up a security key with Github
 1. Log in to your [GitHub](https://github.com) account from your browser.
-2. Click on your profile image in the top right, and choose Settings.
+2. Click on your profile image in the top right, and choose `Settings`.
 ![](/assets/blog/using-webauthn-to-secure-your-digital-life/github-01-settings.png)

-3. Select Account Security then Add.
+3. Select `Account Security` then `Add`.
 ![](/assets/blog/using-webauthn-to-secure-your-digital-life/github-02-two-factor-authentication.png)

-4. Under Security keys section, register your new security key.
+4. Under `Security keys` section, register your new security key.
 ![](/assets/blog/using-webauthn-to-secure-your-digital-life/github-03-register-new-security-key.png)

 5. Enter a name for this security key.